dpplweb/dppl-content/_posts/christina/0409-01-01-consumer-information.md

 ### Consumer Reports

 We offer free access to ConsumerReports.org to anyone at the library and to Des Plaines residents from home.
-Find ratings and recommendations on appliances, electronics, cars, travel and more.
+You'll find ratings and recommendations on appliances, electronics, cars, travel and more.

 ### Consumers' Checkbook

 This is a good source for local consumer information for the home, cars, health, personal services and more.
 It includes Chicago Consumers' Checkbook.
-Please register with Consumers' Checkbook for home use.
+You'll be asked to register with Consumers' Checkbook for home use.

 ### Weiss/Financial Ratings Series